Cine Capri: Construction

-The original Cine Capri Theatre was located at the corner of 24th Street and Camelback Roads in Phoenix, Arizona.
+The original Cine Capri Theatre was located at the southwest corner of 24th Street and Camelback Roads in Phoenix, Arizona.
 The theatre was owned by Paramount Studios, and its construction in 1964 required approval by the Federal District Court of New York to satisfy anti-trust laws.
 The building was designed by George M. Aurelius, vice-president and general manager of Arizona Paramount Corporation, Henry George Greene, consulting architect to ABC Theaters, W. E. (Bill) Homes, Jr., president of Homes & Son Construction Company, Ralph Haver, president of Haver, Nunn & Jensen, architects for Barrows Plaza, and Spero Kontos of the Los Angeles-based John Filbert Company.

 The large, 16500 sqft facility featured dual colonnades flanking both sides of the theater; ten pre-cast white, columns weighing seven tons each.
 They were supported with overhangs with copper fascias cured to achieve an antique green patina.
 There was a large portico that served as the main entrance and a patio off the east lobby to provide shelter for waiting patrons and intermission breaks.
 The entire lower building façade was overlaid with imported hexagonal jade Italian tile.
 In the center was a multi-paneled, 24 ft, custom antique stained glass window which served as a focal point.
 Low profile desert landscaping surrounded the theatre, including palm, Russian Olive, and Italian cypress trees.
-Patrons could be see the Camelback Mountain and its Praying Monk rock formation from the two-level lobby.
+Patrons could see the Camelback Mountain and its Praying Monk rock formation from the two-level lobby.

 The auditorium was enveloped in a 4000 yd of antique gold fabric covering the proscenium and walls.
 A gold curtain moved vertically to reveal the title curtain behind, which opened horizontally to expose the film on a giant curved screen which extended out to the fifth row of seats.

 The Cine Capri was the first multipurpose theater in the southwest specifically designed to project all film aspect ratios of the time, including Cinemascope, Vista-Vision, and Cinerama from its 70/35 mm projectors and stereophonic sound system.